intel-iot-devkit/how-to-code-samples/earthquake-detector/python/README.md

 ## How it works

-This earthquake detector constantly reads the 3-axis digital accelerometer looking for movement that could indicate an earthquake.
+The earthquake detector constantly reads the 3-axis digital accelerometer looking for movement that could indicate an earthquake.

 When it thinks it detects an earthquake, it attempts to verify with the USGS API that an earthquake actually occurred.